Gio99c/mental-health-counselor/README.md

 streamlit run app.py
 ```

+*Note: On first run, the system will create embeddings for the Reddit dataset (500 posts).
+This process takes a few minutes but only runs once.*

 ## Usage

 1. Describe patient's suicidal thoughts, behaviors, and risk factors
 2. Review extracted risk indicators
 3. Analyze the CSSRS severity score (0-10)
+4. Review similar cases from the expert-labeled database
-4. Follow the provided clinical guidance
+5. Follow the provided clinical guidance

 ## Risk Scale